tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

 \end{gather*}
 $$

-Now, we have the Gibb's sampling procedure to compute the emperical estimate of the gradient.
 Let's try to simplify the gradient little bit more and then we can move on to the training part.

 $$
 \begin{align*}